danielbodunov/DungeonSim/docs/Reference/Prefab_Conventions.md

 atlas must use Point filtering, disabled mipmaps, no compression, and Clamp.
 `Narrow_Corner_L` is the representative family-aware prefab across R0-R3.

+The atlas represents authored full-light color.
+The URP Unlit output multiplies that color by global presentation brightness, vertex-color red AO, and a quantized main-light shadow multiplier.
+It samples shadow attenuation with `TransformWorldToShadowCoord` and `GetMainLight`, quantizes using `round(attenuation * (steps - 1)) / (steps - 1)`, and remaps the result from `_MinLight` to 1.
+Defaults are `_LightSteps = 4` and `_MinLight = 0.25`.
+No PBR, specular, GI color wash, reflection, or smooth normal-diffuse response participates.
+Additional-light accumulation and pixel-snapped shadow sampling are deferred.

 ### Configurable ground depth bands

 Ground stratification uses `DungeonGroundSurfaceFamily`, separate from the